Asharalikhan4/MovixGPT/README.md

 2. Protected routes.
 3. Form Handling.
 4. Sign-in/Sign-up
-5. Custom Form Validation (If you have large forms in your website then it's good to use formik or any other form validation package.)
+5. Custom Form Validation on button click.
+(If you have large forms in your website then it's good to use formik or any other form validation package.)
+6. UseRef hook.
+7. FireBase backend.

 #### App Development Flow